Uvalde school district police chief sworn in as city council member a week after mass shooting - KTVZ

 “Out of respect for the families who buried their children today, and who are planning to bury their children in the next few days, no ceremony was held,” Mayor Don McLaughlin said in a statement.

+Nineteen children and two teachers were killed in the attack last Tuesday.
+Arredondo was identified by the Texas Department of Public Safety (DPS) as the person who decided not to breach the school classroom where the shooter had holed up and instead stand back and wait for reinforcements.

+Though DPS Director Steven McCraw did not identify Arredondo by name, he said the chief made the “wrong decision” not to engage with the gunman sooner.

-The mayor originally said Monday that the special city council meeting “will not take place as scheduled.”
+The mayor originally said Monday that the special city council meeting “will not take place as scheduled, adding “our focus on Tuesday is on our families who lost loved ones.”

-Although there was no formal ceremony, McLaughlin said that members of the council came to City Hall “at their convenience” during the day to be sworn in, and Arredondo did appear in person to receive the oath and sign paperwork.
+Although there was no formal ceremony, McLaughlin said that members of the council came to City Hall “at their convenience” during the day to be sworn in, adding that Arredondo did appear in person to receive the oath and sign paperwork.

+Arredondo was elected to the council earlier this month.
+In his Monday statement, the mayor said Arredondo was “duly elected” and that there is “nothing in the City Charter, Election Code, or Texas Constitution that prohibits him from taking the oath of office.
+To our knowledge, we are currently not aware of any investigation of Mr. Arredondo.”

 The-CNN-Wire